 Finally, there’s “aftercare“.
 Aftercare usually requires 1 group session per week, random urinalysis, a monthly meeting with the Judge, and 30 consecutive days substance free to be eligible for program completion.

-Mr. Guidry has had numerous clients enter the drug court program, and the feedback so far has been very positive.
-It's possible that the drug court programs may be one of the few programs in the criminal justice system actually doing some good out there!
+Mr. Guidry has had numerous clients enter the drug court programs in Orlando, and the feedback so far has been very positive.
+It’s possible that the drug court programs may be one of the few programs in the criminal justice system actually doing some good out there!